🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 Fat Transfer Breast Augmentation

-Breast Augmentation by Fat Transfer is becoming an increasingly popular alternative for those women wishing to enhance the size of their breasts without the use of implants.
+Fat Transfer Breast Augmentation is becoming an increasingly requested procedure for those women wishing to enhance the size of their breasts without the use of implants.

-Fat Transfer Breast Augmentation is considered a relatively safe procedure that has been practised for many years.
+Fat Transfer Breast Augmentation is considered a relatively safe and worthwhile procedure that has been performed for many years.

-Over those years, the technical aspects of Fat Transfers have been continuously improved with the aim of maximising the chances of fat cell survival.
+Over the years, the technical aspects of Fat Transfer Breast Augmentation have been continuously improved with the aim of maximising the chances of fat cell survival.

-It would be fair to say that the current techniques of Fat Transfer have now reached a point where the procedure can be considered a worthwhile alternative for both primary Breast Augmentation as well as a treatment for various breast asymmetries and deformities.
+It would be fair to say that the current techniques of Breast Fat Transfer have now reached a point where the procedure can be considered a worthwhile alternative for primary Breast Augmentation as well as a treatment to correct breast deformities and asymmetry – whether occurring naturally or appearing after the insertion of implants.

-• Breast Augmentation in women who do not want breast implants, provided that they:
+• Primary Breast Augmentation in women who do not want breast implants, provided that they:

 • would be happy with only a moderate increase in breast size of 1-1½ cups; and

-• have adequate fat deposits for fat harvesting; and
+• have adequate fat deposits for harvesting; and

-• are realistic about the outcomes of Fat Transfer and the possibility that more than one Fat Transfer may be required to eventually achieve their desired cup size.
+• are realistic about the outcomes of Breast Fat Transfer and the possibility that more than one Fat Transfer may be required to achieve their desired cup size.

 • Improving cleavage by reducing the space between the breasts.